klvfn/typescript-nodejs-boilerplate/README.md

 ![GitHub repo size](https://img.shields.io/github/repo-size/klvfn/typescript-nodejs-boilerplate)
 ![GitHub stars](https://img.shields.io/github/stars/klvfn/typescript-nodejs-boilerplate?style=social)

 Typescript NodeJS Boilerplate is a set of configuration to get started with node application that is implemented using typescript.
-It also comes with ESlint and StandardJS configured.
+It also comes with ESlint and Prettier configured.

 ## Prerequisites